api-search/explore/_apis/twilio/properties/sync-openapi.md

         revision:
           type: string
           nullable: true
-          description: The current revision of the Map Item, represented as a string.
+          description: 'The current revision of the Map Item, represented as a string.'
         data:
           nullable: true
-          description: An arbitrary, schema-less object that the Map Item stores.
+          description: >-
+            An arbitrary, schema-less object that the Map Item stores.
 Can be up to 16 KiB in length.
           x-twilio:
             pii:
               handling: sensitive